 This is a super intensive yet fun way to spend half a day.
 Learn how to use crampons (or any traction), properly.
 Understand the choreography between the ice axe your feet… the dance that is solely that of the mountaineer is far from random.
 Learn to rest step onto the higher ridges to conserve energy, and learn to breathe when the air thins as you climb.
 Learn how to self arrest with an ice axe, and even learn some rope tricks that can save your day — and maybe your life.
 The primary focus, however, is proper crampon techniques.
 While knowing self-arrest methods is a must, if you can stay on your feet you will always be ahead of the game.

 We have considered trying to run this course in the off-season, utilizing gravel banks, but it would be less than adequate.
 Therefore, the best experiences will occur when there is snow and ice on the ground making the availability of this course range from as early as December to as late as May (since we have access to secret stashes of snow at lower elevations, late season classes are possible).
-Presently this is a half-day course easily lasting 3-4 hours, or so, and sometimes longer (depending on group size).
+This is available as half-day course lasting 3-4 hours, or so, and sometimes longer (depending on group size).
 It is also available as a full day course lasting 6-8 hours covering the material, plus some, in greater depth.
 Moreover, custom 2-5 day multiday focused learning adventures are also available.
 Call for pricing and more information.
 Training for something special?
 Please include any special objectives or learning desires you may have, if applicable, in the comments box of our Booking Form.